 Results: Teachers plan to conduct another meeting to evaluate the options the group proposed to better serve the program's and students' future needs.
 Because of the process, a local business donated 15 computers to address a department technology need.
 "Sometimes we fail to see resources available in our community," Roller says.
 "The donation wouldn't have happened if we hadn't gone through the process."
 Richard Roller, (417) 845-3322, ext.
-116 begin discussion of the state's enrollment

-Investing time will help answer some fundamental questions about your program's purpose, meaning, direction and reasons for existence.
+116 Investing time will help answer some fundamental questions about your program's purpose, meaning, direction and reasons for existence.